Trust and innovation: breaking the false binary

 In contrast, when regulation has lagged, Australians have been left exposed.
 The avoidance of prescriptive oversight in the finance industry culminated in the 2019 Royal Commission into Misconduct, which revealed systemic failures and imposed costs in the billions.
 Similar patterns have emerged in telecommunications and vocational education and training, where light-touch approaches created short-term flexibility for providers but ultimately delivered greater long-term costs, both financial and social.

-Global Stakes and Choices
+Global stakes and choices

 Australia's decisions on AI governance will be noticed internationally, and different countries are already demonstrating how the trust-regulation balance plays out in practice.